 Most of the time, this will be because you’re on a cheap ‘shared’ hosting platform.
-You know the deal.
-Your beautiful website is crammed into a server with potentially hundreds of others.
-It’s like putting on your best dress for a party hosted in your mate’s shed.
+This places your sites onto a server with potentially hundreds of others – all competing for the same resources.

-Unfortunately, even with the very best providers, server downtime is an inevitability.
+Unfortunately, even with the very best providers, you may occasionally experience a period of downtime.
 However, with the help of server uptime and performance monitoring, you can quickly identify when issues arise, tackle them quickly and, as a result, reduce network downtime.

 It’s well worth putting in the effort to create a clear and actionable monitoring process.
 Not only will this help you in the moment of downtime, but also when you encounter any future issues.